SuperOfficeDocs/superoffice-docs/docs/apps/publish/get-noticed.md

 Ask customers to rate your application We all look for recommendations and references when we make a purchase.

-You can include customer statements in the text and/or links to your own customer reference pages if you have one.
+You can include customer statements in the text and/or links to your customer-reference page if you have one.

-In the future, we will make it possible for customers to review and rate your application in the SuperOffice market place.
+In the future, we will make it possible for customers to review and rate your application in the SuperOffice marketplace.

 <!-- Referenced links -->
 [1]: ../provisioning/index.md